Oh my Olive: different types and colours explained!

 When you visit Italy you might get a little overwhelmed by all the different varieties of olives as they come in all sizes, shapes and colours.
 Olives are either cured or used for one of the core ingredients of the Mediterranean cuisine: olive oil.
 As the oil is used in almost every Italian dish it is not surprising that Italy is the 3rd largest producer of olives worldwide.
 It produces over 2 million tonsnes of olives per year!
 Holy Molive!

 Luckily, at Tuscookany Cooking Vacations Tuscany we have chefs that know all the ins and outs about olives and even better: they will teach you the best recipes to pair them with!
+As we have over 1000 olive treas in the gardens of our villa's we could really say we know all the ins and outs of this precious snack.

 The olive tree is amongst the oldest cultivated trees in the world, being grown even before the written language was invented.
 Olives have been harvested for over 7000 years and there are many myths and stories about olives in the ancient times.
 A story by Pliny the Elder, a Roman author, goes that a vine, a fig tree and an olive tree grew in the middle of the Roman Forum, and the olive tree was planted to provide shade.
 Moreover, ancient authors commented on the olive as one of the most perfect foods!